Information on hyperthyroidism symptoms and coping with an overactive thyroid.

 What is Hyperthyroidism?

-However, when the thyroid gland produces too much of these hormones, our bodies use energy faster than they should.
-And because the thyroid controls vital systems such as metabolism and body temperature, an overactive thyroid (hyperthyroidism) will affect the body, causing a variety of related symptoms.
+When the thyroid gland produces too much of these hormones, our bodies use energy faster than they should.
+Because the thyroid controls vital body systems, overactive thyroid symptoms can affect many different parts of the body.

-A sample of blood is the best screening method of testing for hyperthyroidism.
-Your health care professional will want to test the levels of T4 and T3 (the thyroid hormones) as well as the levels of TSH in your blood.
+Symptoms of hyperthyroidism can look like many other health problems.
+If you’re experiencing overactive thyroid symptoms, always see your health care provider for a proper diagnosis.
+A blood test is the best screening method for hyperthyroidism.
+The blood test measures the levels of T3 and T4 (the thyroid hormones) as well as levels of TSH in your blood.

 Symptoms of Hyperthyroidism